What is a Physiotherapist?

 - specialize in women's health.
 This specialty helps women recover from such issues as incontinence (usually resulting from pregnancy and childbirth), pelvic pain, or sexual dysfunction that is due to a physical problem.

-The above eight specialties are board-certifiable by the American Board of Physical Therapy Specialties; however physical therapists certainly are not limited to those eight areas.
+The above eight specialties are board-certifiable by the American Board of Physical Therapy Specialties; however physiotherapists certainly are not limited to those eight areas.
 A physiotherapist may choose to focus on a particular passion or interest and build his or her practice from that point.

 For example, a therapist with a passion for horseback riding may choose to pursue education in sports therapy, and then focus their efforts on gaining clients who are also equestrians.
 The therapist will be able to use his/her own knowledge and expertise in the field to help the clients in a way that a therapist who doesn't ride might not be able to do.

 There are even some physiotherapists who focus on helping musicians, who may develop repetitive use injuries from practicing several hours per day.
 Any orthopaedic physiotherapist could give the musician exercises and provide treatment for carpal tunnel syndrome or tendonitis, but only one who is also a trained musician could properly advise the client how to modify his playing to avoid further injury.
 This is just one more example of how a physiotherapist can use his or her areas of expertise and meld that with a career in physiotherapy.